The Old City of Nazareth: A Brief Travel Guide to Nazareth, Israel

 The Old City of Nazareth has a completely different feel from the rest of the city.
 To me, the Old City was an intriguing maze of pointed arches, ancient ruins covered in ivy, and old men laughing as they swapped jokes and smoked cigarettes.
 It was a place where vendors sold giant pomegranates, where the streets smelled of freshly brewed coffee, and where the call of prayer could be heard echoing from the White Mosque.

-Nazareth Fauzi Azar Inn in Israel
+Unique blue door with distinct heart shapes spotted in Nazareth nearby Fauzi Azar Inn in Israel

 If you want to experience more than just the main sites like the Basilica of the Annunciation and St. Joseph’s Church, then it’s worth taking the free tour which starts at the Fauzi Azar Inn (yes, I said free!)
 This tour doesn’t take you on the typical tourist route, but rather focuses on the Old City and the community.
 It gives you a chance to meet the people who live here by visiting the mosque, markets, cafes, and shops in the area.